ParkerH98/OklahomaStateUniversity/README.md

 ### Prerequisites
 Before running the program, please make sure you have the following Python libraries installed:

-- Tensorboard
-- Matplotlib
-- Numpy
-- Tensorflow
-- Pandas
-- Scikit-Learn
+- TensorFlow: Used to create and train the neural network models.
+- sklearn: Specifically, the train_test_split function for splitting the dataset, and the CategoricalNB function for the Naive Bayes model.
+- NumPy: For various numerical operations.
+- pandas: For handling the dataset.
+- Matplotlib: For visualizing data and results.
+- Statistics: For calculating descriptive statistics.
+- TensorBoard: For visualizing the model training process.

 ### Usage
 1. Ensure that the main file `MovieRatings.ipynb` is placed in the root directory along with `DatasetFormatting.py` file and `datafiles` directory.